strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 ## Contribution

-We wanted to get a clearer impression of the users who we don't interact much with the project as well as those who open issues or we help directly on the Strimzi channel on the CNCF Slack.
+We wanted to get a clearer impression of the users who don't interact much with the project, as well as those who open issues or we help directly on the Strimzi channel on the CNCF Slack.

 * 40% haven't needed to contribute
 * 28% have requested a feature